 FNPs must renew their certification every five years.
 This is in addition to maintaining a nursing license through the state licensing board.
 To maintain a state license to practice, continuing education courses (relevant to field of study) are often required.

 How much does a family nurse practitioner make?

 Data from the Bureau of Labor Statistics as of May 2021 reports an average salary for all types of nurse practitioners in the United States at $118,040 – an effective hourly rate of $56.75.

 Wage data from Incredible Health on Advance Practice Registered Nurses – which includes Family Nurse Practitioners – indicates a similar result: an average salary of $121,382, or an effective hourly rate of $58.36.
 Learn more about family nurse practitioner salaries.

 What is the job outlook for family nurse practitioners?

 The future looks bright for family nurse practitioners and other NP specialties.
 The U.S. has battled a nursing shortage since 1998.
-According to the U.S. Bureau of Labor Statistics (BLS), demand for Nurse Practitioners of all specialties is expected to grow by 45% between now and 2029.
+According to the U.S. Bureau of Labor Statistics (BLS), demand for Nurse Practitioners of all specialties is expected to grow by 45% from 2020 to 2030.
 The BLS credits an increased emphasis on preventative health measures in the U.S. as the primary reason for the high demand.